juerslab/Maker-simple_microscope/objects/juersdh/Obj01_objective-micro-adapter.md

 # Notes for development of the objective-camera-card-adapter
 # Version 1
 For the initial camera board.
+9/25/2024
+Am updating this to include threads (see below in Version 3)

 # Version 2
 For the next generation camera board, which has a somewhat different formfactor.